jlinoff/pam/PROPOSAL.md

 list, and what exists on disk.
 No browser, no server, no rendering, so its result does not depend on the machine and it is safe to gate on.

+It also checks that every in-page `](#anchor)` link matches a heading.
+Broken anchors are invisible in a Markdown preview and in the rendered help page — the link silently does nothing when clicked.
+The first run found **nine**, two of them links to a Reused Passwords section that had been written about but never added.
+Writing that section fixed both the broken links and the last captured-but-unreferenced image.

 It catches the failures we hit by hand while building the harness:

 - referenced but no longer captured (`pam-prefs-enable-printing-check.png`)